lucia-auth/lucia/documentation/src/pages/learn/start-here/concepts.md

 ## How Lucia works under the hood

-Once a user signs in, a new session is created for the user.
-The session is stored in the database, and the user stores the id of it inside cookies.
+Once a user signs in, a new session is issued for the user.
+The session is stored in the database, and the session id is stored as a cookie.
 When a user makes a request to the server, Lucia can check the validity of the session id by cross-checking with the database.
 Sessions expire after some time, and need to be renewed, and so inactive users will be logged out.

 ## Session states